shelleyolivia/learn-tutorials/network-documentation/tezos/tutorials/tezos-mint-nfts.md

 # Deploy Contract

 It’s time to deploy this contract.
-For this tutorial, we are going to deploy the contract Granada testnet.
+For this tutorial, we are going to deploy the contract on Granada testnet.
-We can deploy the contract using smartpy ide itself.
+We can deploy the contract using smartpy IDE itself.
 After running, we get the option to Deploy Michelson Contract in the output panel.
 Move to it.

-Click on the Deploy Michelson Contract.
+Click on the Deploy Michelson Contract button.

 ![SmartPy](../../../.gitbook/assets/mint_smartpy_deploy_1.png)